 As far as relationships go, this dynamic dance between the sexes can often become strained because of these differences in thinking.
 I watched a video a while back about containment; you can watch it here; it was a simple explanation about the role that men play for women in holding space for them to feel both safe and free.
 It’s actually quite the balancing act.
 When I first watched this, I felt instinctively uncomfortable with the title.
 Being “contained” by a man?
 My inner feminist wildly screams NO way!
 But there were some good insights and nuggets of information in there which made sense to me.

 I am fortunate that my partner can hold this balance very well; no easy feat.
 It’s not about control or domination or anything other than a way of being in a relationship that makes a person feel safe, seen and free to be themselves.

-For me, the learning in all of this has been in starting to let go of negative feelings toward men as a collective by rewriting the story my brain has created through my past experiences and not letting them negatively affect me in the future as well as becoming more aware of men’s emotional health and how they feel.
+For me, the learning in all of this has been in starting to let go of negative feelings toward men as a collective by rewriting the story my brain has created through my past experiences and dealing with PTSD (you can read more about that here).
+By not letting them negatively affect me in the future as well as becoming more aware of men’s emotional health and how they feel.
 I will be mindful of creating a little more space for the men in my life, leaving them to their natural way of existing instead of trying to change it.

 I always felt a little trod on by men, like they were all trying to take something away from me, but now I see that they, too, are just trying to survive in this crazy world.
 Trying to find their purpose.
 There are plenty of wonderful men out there; you probably know a few, so go on, tell a man in your life today something that you admire about them, they deserve celebrating too.